-B25.
-Sir, let me now move on to optimizing land assets.
+B26.
 MP Cynthia Phua spoke about the need for government agencies to be aware of the opportunity cost of using prime land for bus interchanges.

-B26.
-Allow me to share some history behind bus interchanges.
+B27.
+Sir/Madam, allow me to share some history behind bus interchanges.
 In the past, bus interchanges were built by HDB as part of its town planning and infrastructure provisions.
-Many are therefore located within the town centres so as to facilitate the transfer of passengers between trunk and feeder bus services.
+Many are thus located within the town centres so as to facilitate the transfer of passengers between trunk and feeder bus services.

-B27.
-Today, as part of its efforts to optimise land use, LTA works closely with URA and HDB to redevelop the bus interchange sites from stand-alone developments into integrated developments (for example commercial development with a bus interchange on the ground floor).
+B28.
+Today, as part of its efforts to optimise land use, LTA works with URA and HDB to redevelop the bus interchange sites from stand-alone developments into integrated developments (i.e. commercial development with a bus interchange on the ground floor).
 Such integration achieves the twin objectives of setting aside prime space within our estates for key infrastructure, while enhancing their value by capitalising on the steady stream of public transport commuters.
 The redevelopment also allows LTA the opportunity to right-size the space required for the bus interchanges.

-B28.
+B29.
 To determine the appropriate size for a bus interchange, LTA applies a set of space norms for the various components such as driveway and bus park lots.
-These space norms are reviewed regularly to optimise land take, while ensuring that operational requirements would continue to be met.
+These space norms are reviewed regularly to optimise land take, while ensuring that operating requirements would continue to be met.

-B29.
-This is an example of how the government has continuously reviews its land use to unlock the productive yield of our land assets.

 B30.
-Every 10 years, URA also conducts the Concept Plan Review to plan ahead for the future so as to optimise land use, taking into consideration inputs from the various stakeholders.
-The Minister for National Development elaborated on this during the Ministry of National Development's COS debate.
+This is an example of how the government has continuously reviewed our land use to unlock the productive yield of our land assets.

 B31.
+Every 10 years, URA also conducts the Concept Plan Review to plan ahead for the future so as to optimise land use, taking into consideration inputs from various stakeholders.
+The Minister for National Development elaborated on this during MND's COS debate.

+B32.
 On MOF's part, we have put in place measures that encourage the optimisation of land use, and the realisation of maximum value.
 Land cost, at market rate, has been made explicit to ministries through the application of the Resource Management Framework.
 Under this framework, public agencies are charged an imputed rent on the land so that they are mindful of the cost of the space of property they use.
 Should there be development potential beyond the current use, as a bus interchange in this case, MOF would certainly review, with the public agency concerned, the possibility from an optimization